No. This is a self-guided paddle. Guests are reminded to turn LEFT at all potential intersections on the river. It is a very easy paddle experience.

 The following items are not allowed on the Weeki Wachee River: alcoholic beverages, pets, inflatable inner tubes, rafts or similar flotation devices (inflatable kayaks or boats that are USCG approved are permitted only after Boating in Florida staff inspection), motorized vessels of any type, styrofoam or glass items, and fireworks.

 The best course of action is to pull over to the nearest accessible shore.
 Pull your kayak or canoe up onto the shore so it does not float away.
-Leave your paddles in the kayak/canoe.
+Leave your paddles in the kayak/paddleboard.
 Crouch low to the ground and do NOT huddle together.
 Stay a few feet apart from each other.
 As soon as you feel the lightning has passed, resume your paddle.

 Yes, after you leave the protected area of Weeki Wachee Springs State Park, which is about 20 minutes after you launch.